Skiylia-Lang/PySkiylia/README.md

     //output: The factorial of 6 is 720

 Within this [folder] is a collection of code examples that have been used to test the project.
 While not exhaustive by any means, they should cover the basics.
 Feel free to play around and get a feel for the language!

+Who knows, at some point in the future there may even be a link to a Skiylia tutorial.
+It's certainly an idea in the works.

+## Running Skiylia

+Under the [Latest release] you'll find the most up to date version of PySkiylia, containing all the python sub-modules.
+Running PySkiylia.py from the command line will open the interpreter in REPL mode, while passing a .skiy file as a second argument will allow execution of said script.

 ## Contributing